xial1y/natural-language-processing/README.md

 **Results:** <br>

+The models are tested with new original reviews to evaluate its performance: <br>
+1.'I did not simply like it, not my kind of movie.', <br>
+2. 'Well, I was bored and felt asleep in the middle of the movie.', <br>
+3. 'I was really fascinated with the movie',     <br>
+4. 'Even the actors looked really old and disinterested, and they got paid to be in the movie.
+What a soulless cash grab.', <br>
+5. 'I didn\'t expect the reboot to be so good!
+Writers really cared about the source material', <br>
+6. 'The movie had its upsides and downsides, but I feel like overall it\'s a decent flick.
+I could see myself going to see it again.', <br>
+7. 'What a rotten attempt at a comedy.
+Not a single joke lands, everyone acts annoying and loud, even kids won\'t like this!', <br>
+8. 'Launching on Netflix was a brave move & I really appreciate being able to binge on episode after episode, of this exciting intelligent new drama.' <br>

 When model 1 was fed new review data to evaluate, we get the following: <br>
 Model 1 Predictions: Review 1: 0.16 Review 2: 0.18 Review 3: 0.56 Review 4: 0.13 Review 5: 0.26 Review 6: 0.48 Review 7: 0.05 Review 8: 0.84